survivant/quarkus-quickstarts/security-openid-connect-multi-tenancy-quickstart/README.md

 Log in as the `admin` user to access the Keycloak Administration Console.
 Username should be `admin` and password `admin`.

-Now, follow the steps below to important the realms for the two tenants:
+Now, follow the steps below to import the realms for the two tenants:

 * Import the [config/default-tenant-realm.json](config/default-tenant-realm.json) to create the default realm
 * Import the [config/tenant-a-realm.json](config/tenant-a-realm.json) to create the realm for the tenant `tenant-a`.